osuosl/timesync/source/draft_api.rst

-**To view the audit trail of an object pass the** ``?revisions=true`` **parameter to any endpoint and insepct the 'parents' variable (a list of object revisions).**
+**To view the audit trail of an object pass the** ``?revisions=true`` **parameter to any endpoint and inspect the 'parents' variable (a list of object revisions).**

 -------------